Grievance (labour): Grievance Process in the United Kingdom

 The process of a grievance in the United Kingdom is not significantly different from the process used in Canada and the United States, however, the process will be outlined below.

 A grievance filed by an employer or employee should be submitted in writing.
 The next step involves a meeting between employee and employer.
-It is a statutory right for an employee to be able to bring a companion, but not just anyone, there are stipulations here; the companion must be a member of the union representing the employee, fellow co-worker or similar.
+It is a statutory right for an employee to be able to bring a companion, but not just anyone, there are stipulations here; the companion must be a member of the union representing the employee, co-worker or similar.
 If an employer or employee is unsatisfied following the meeting, there will be an opportunity to appeal the decision.
 In some cases, an appeal is held in-house by an impartial individual who may be employed by the same organization but had no previous involvement or bias in the case.

 Major Grievance Cases in Canada

 Pate Estate v.
 Harvey (Township)

 If not done correctly, workplace dismissal and the way in which it is handled can result in a grievance being filed.
 This specific case highlights a case of dismissal gone wrong.
 In 2009, the Ontario Superior Court of Justice rewarded a wrongfully dismissed employee named John Gordon Pate $550,000 in damages for his March 1999 dismissal.

-Mr. Pate was Chief Building Official of the Corporation of the Township of Galway-Cavendish from 1989 until December 31, 1998.
+→DHARVI BIRLA Mr. Pate was Chief Building Official of the Corporation of the Township of Galway-Cavendish from 1989 until December 31, 1998.
 The Township of Galway-Cavendish had dismissed Mr. Pate based on an issue with his handling of building permit fees.
 The Township went one step further and asked the OPP to look into the matter and potentially lay criminal charges.
 This request by the township to the provincial police was well-received and led to a four-day long criminal trial.
 This trial ended in the dismissal of the former employees original charges.

 Following this particular ordeal, Mr. Pate in turn sued the Township for wrongful dismissal as well as malicious prosecution.
 He won on both charges.
 In November 2013, the Ontario Court of Appeal lowered the amount of damages awarded to Mr. Pate to $450,000.